MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-in-office-365.md

 ## Communications Credits

-To provide toll-free conference bridge phone numbers and to support conferencing dial-out to international phone numbers, you must set up Communications Credits for your organization.
-To learn more about Communications Credits, see [What are Communications Credits?](what-are-communications-credits.md).
+To provide toll-free conference bridge phone numbers, and to support conferencing dial-out to international phone numbers, you must set up Communications Credits for your organization.
+For more information, see [What are Communications Credits?](what-are-communications-credits.md).

 |Ask yourself|Action |
 |------------|-------|